iotaledger/hornet/docs/tutorials/1.5/index.md

 Chrysalis is currently in a test stage.
 The release is planned for Q1 2021.

-Ypu can read more about Chrysalis in general, please visit the [Chrysalis Update Page](https://chrysalis.iota.org/) and the [Chrysalis Documentation](https://chrysalis.docs.iota.org/).
+You can read more about Chrysalis, please visit the [Chrysalis Update Page](https://chrysalis.iota.org/) and the [Chrysalis Documentation](https://chrysalis.docs.iota.org/).

 Here we cover the following steps: